 - Place, culture, and ways of life: How can the strengths of communities be harnessed and encouraged in strategies for building and sustaining resilience?
 How does cohesiveness, connectedness, or empowerment affect perceptions and communications about risks and actions that can be taken to enhance resilience?

 There are a variety of approaches to achieving the aims of this RFA.
-The examples of topics and questions described in the Purpose section of this RFA is intended to stimulate idea development.
-It does not provide rigid guidelines, and investigators are encouraged to think broadly about critical challenges and opportunities in the Gulf region and to submit innovative proposals that use appropriate methods for the proposed project.
+The examples of topics and questions described in the Purpose section of this RFA are intended to stimulate idea development.
+They are not meant as rigid guidelines, and investigators are encouraged to think broadly about critical challenges and opportunities in the Gulf region and to submit innovative proposals that use appropriate methods for the proposed project.

 To be considered responsive to this RFA topic, proposals should involve the following:

 - Integrative teams: Because these grants seek to improve the science and practice of resilience, project teams should bring together researchers and practitioners.
 Teams should seek to integrate perspectives from diverse institutions, sectors, disciplines, and frames of reference.
 Interdisciplinary collaboration across the health, social, and natural sciences is encouraged.
 Project partners from outside of academia should participate throughout the project, not just in the inception and dissemination stages.
 For the purposes of this opportunity, practitioners can mean policy makers, community leaders and members, and others from the public, private, and non-profit sectors directly involved in implementation and action in the Gulf region.

-- Community involvement: Projects should involve those who are directly affected by the problem of concern and local leadership (i.e., formal and informal community leaders from various sectors).
-The level of engagement will depend on the nature of the project and might range from community members informing or carrying out aspects of the research to community-based participatory research (i.e., an equitable partnership among community members, researchers, and other personnel in all aspects of the research process, including setting the research agenda, and in which all partners contribute expertise and share decision making and ownership).
+- Community involvement: Projects should involve community members and leaders who are directly affected by the problem of concern.
+This includes formal or informal community leaders from various sectors.
+The level of engagement will depend on the nature of the project and might range from community members informing or carrying out aspects of the research to community-based participatory research (i.e., an equitable partnership among community members, researchers, and other personnel in all aspects of the research process, including setting the research agenda, and in which all partners contribute expertise and share decision-making and ownership).
 Projects that involve communities and local leadership early in the project as initiators of the project are strongly encouraged and more likely to produce actionable information.
 Projects should seek to develop sustained capacity at the community level for enhancing resilience.

-- U.S. Gulf of Mexico region: Projects should benefit the residents of the U.S. Gulf of Mexico region, which includes the states of Alabama, Florida, Louisiana, Mississippi, and Texas.
+- U.S. Gulf of Mexico region: Projects should include and directly benefit the residents of the U.S. Gulf of Mexico region, which includes the states of Alabama, Florida, Louisiana, Mississippi, and Texas.